 Both oils can penetrate deep into the epidermis.
 You can also use apple cider vinegar as a post-shower skin treatment, either internally or topically.
 Many people already use ACV for acne and other blemishes.

 Another KP treatment you can use at home involves eating the right foods.
 As mentioned above, vitamin A can help prevent KP.
 But most people think if they eat enough carrots, they’re getting plenty of A.

-Here’s the problem with beta-carotene: it’s not the exact same thing as vitamin A. If you’re looking for nutritional healing solutions for KP, understand that beta carotene is only a precursor to vitamin A.
+Here’s the problem with beta-carotene: it’s not the exact same thing as vitamin A. If you’re looking for nutritional healing solutions for KP, understand that beta carotene is a precursor to vitamin A.